-4. John was given the ride in the autumn of 1985, when Milton was an 8-year-old.
-He jumped the horse at a couple of small shows and then took him to Berlin indoor show, where he finished 3rd in the small grand prix.
+4. John was given the ride in the autumn of 1985, when Milton was an eight-year-old.
+He jumped the horse at a couple of small shows and then took him to Berlin indoor show, where he finished third in the small grand prix.
 And that was the beginning of a great partnership that swept all before it…

-5. Milton and John became the mainstays of Britain’s all-conquering team, jumping 7 consecutive double clears in Nations Cup.
+5. Milton and John became the mainstays of Britain’s all-conquering team, jumping seven consecutive double clears in Nations Cup.

 6. But Milton missed the Olympic gold he so deserved.
 The Bradleys did not want Milton to travel to Seoul in 1988, fearing that the journey would be too much for him and, despite much pressure — including the banishment of the horse and rider from Nations Cup teams for a season — would not budge.

 7. When Milton finally got his chance, in Barcelona in 1992, he was past his prime.
 He hated the Spanish going and heat, but such was his class that he was in the lead coming into the final round.
 But a stumble in the deep sand after jumping into a double left him with no option but to stop, and a medal slipped away.